What Does the Bible Say About Suicide and Depression?

 Free Help Resources

-If you, or someone you care about, is depressed or thinking about suicide, it is
+If you, or someone you know, is depressed or thinking about suicide, it is

 important to seek help right away.
 The resources listed below can help you to help